Roller coaster: Etymology

 There are several explanations for the name roller coaster.
 It is said to have originated from an early American design where slides or ramps were fitted with rollers over which a sled would coast.
 This design was abandoned in favor of fitting the wheels to the sled or other vehicles, but the name endured.

-Another explanation is that the phrase originated from a ride located in a roller skating rink in Haverhill, Massachusetts in 1887.
+Another explanation is that the phrase originated from a ride located in a roller skating rink in Haverhill, Massachusetts, in 1887.
 A toboggan-like sled was raised to the top of a track which consisted of hundreds of rollers.
 This Roller Toboggan then took off down gently rolling hills to the floor.
-The inventors of this ride, Stephen E. Jackman and Byron B. Floyd, claim that they were the first to use the term "roller coaster".
+The inventors of this ride, Stephen E. Jackman and Byron B. Floyd, say they were the first to use the term "roller coaster".

 The term jet coaster is used for roller coasters in Japan, where such amusement park rides are very popular.

-In many languages, the name refers to "Russian mountains".
-Contrastingly, in Russian, they are called "American mountains".
+In many languages, including most Romance languages, the name refers to "Russian mountains".
+Conversely, in Russian, they are called "Американские горки" (Amerikanskiye gorki, "American hills").
 In the Scandinavian languages, the roller coaster is referred as "mountain-and-valley railway".
-German knows the word "Achterbahn", stemming from "Figur-8-Bahn", like Dutch "Achtbaan", relating to the form of the number 8 ("acht" in German and also Dutch).
+German has the word Achterbahn, stemming from Figur-8-Bahn, relating to the form of the number 8 (acht in German).
+This is similar to the Dutch Achtbaan, in which acht also means "eight".

 Mechanics

 Roller coaster trains are not typically powered.
 Most are pulled up a lift hill by a chain or cable and released downhill.
 The potential energy accumulated by the rise in height is transferred to kinetic energy, which is then converted back into potential energy as the train rises up the next hill.
 Changes in elevation become smaller throughout the track's course, as some mechanical energy is lost to friction and air drag.
 A properly-designed, outdoor track will result in a train having enough kinetic energy to complete the entire course under a variety of stressful weather conditions.

-Not all coasters feature a lift hill, however.
-A train may also be set into motion by a launch mechanism such as a flywheel, linear induction motor (LIM), linear synchronous motor (LSM), hydraulic launch, or drive tire.
+In lieu of a lift hill, a train may also be set into motion by a launch mechanism such as a flywheel, linear induction motor, linear synchronous motor, hydraulic launch, or drive tire.
 Some launched roller coasters are capable of reaching greater speeds using less track when compared to traditional coasters that rely on a conventional lift hill.

 A brake run at the end of the circuit is the most common method of stopping a roller coaster train as it returns to the station.
 One notable exception is a powered roller coaster, which instead of relying on gravity uses one or more motors to propel the trains along the course.

-In 2006, NASA announced that it would build a system using principles similar to those of a roller coaster to help astronauts escape the Ares I launch pad in an emergency, although this has since been scrapped along with the rest of the Ares program.